AdobeDocs/cloudmanager-api-docs/src/pages/guides/getting-started/create-event-integration.md

 ---
-title: Creating an Event Integration - Cloud Manager API
+title: Creating an Event Integration Project - Cloud Manager API
 description: Describes how to create an Event integration project on Adobe I/O Developer Console

 ---

-# Creating an Event Integration
+# Creating an Event Integration Project

 By using Adobe I/O Events, Cloud Manager can send external applications notifications when key events occur.
 This allows customers to connect existing and new external applications which respond to events emitted by Cloud Manager CI/CD pipelines.